11 Grammar Lessons From a Leaked CIA Style Book

 In 2014, a leaked copy of the Directorate of Intelligence Style Manual & Writer's Guide for Intelligence Publications found its way to the Internet.
-That long title belies what it actually is: A well-written style book for the CIA — the Strunk & White for Spies.
+That long title belies what it actually is: A fascinating, and very well-written, style book for the CIA—a.k.a.
+Strunk & White for spies.

-Inside the 181 pages (not including the index) is a terrific guide for normal folks, and not just government sleuths.
-It still offers some unique advice, however, and you won't find some of these examples in your copy of the Oxford American Dictionary.
+Within the manual's 181 pages (not including the index) is a terrific guide for normal folks, and not just government sleuths.
+It offers plenty of unique advice, and the kind of language examples you won't find in your well-worn copy of the Oxford American Dictionary.

 "Arr, she's a fine vessel, ain't she?" would be frowned upon for many reasons, not least the gendered pronoun.
 "Boats, nautically speaking, are usually small craft that can be carried on a ship, a larger vessel suitable for crossing the high seas.
 The exception is a submarine, which is most often referred to as a boat.
 All take the pronoun it, not she."